MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management.md

 - When the networking device is in the Dx state, it can trigger a wake-up signal if a pre-configured wake condition has occurred.
   - For details on how a WDF device can wake the system from a system-wide low-power state see [Supporting System Wake-Up](../wdf/supporting-system-wake-up.md).

   - NetAdapterCx provides APIs for the client driver to declare which network events its hardware has wake support for.
-See the [Setting power capabilities of the network adapter](#setting-power-capabilities-of-the-network-adapter) section below.
+See [Setting power capabilities of the network adapter](#setting-power-capabilities-of-the-network-adapter).

-- When the networking device is in the Dx state it can still respond to some commonly used network requests to maintain the host system's presence on the network without waking up the host system.
-See the [Setting power capabilities of the network adapter](#setting-power-capabilities-of-the-network-adapter) section below.
+- When the networking device is in the Dx state, it can still respond to some commonly used network requests to maintain the host system's presence on the network without waking up the host system.
+See [Setting power capabilities of the network adapter](#setting-power-capabilities-of-the-network-adapter).

 ## Setting power capabilities of the network adapter